-Element 2: Sites, resources, habitats\ and landscapes\ of critical\ cultural, ecological, economic or religious/sacred importance for the traditional cultures of local communities\:
+Element 2: Sites, resources, habitats and landscapes of critical cultural, ecological, economic or religious/sacred importance for the traditional cultures of local communities:

-National or regional interpretations of this HCV element: Best Available Information for identifying occurrences of this interpretation: BAI >SLIMF BAI SLIMF Sites, resources, habitats, or landscapes of cultural, ecological, economic, or religious/sacred importance to local communities.
-(WWF, 2011) Culturally appropriate engagement with the local communities.
-X X
+National or regional interpretations of this HCV element: Best Available Information for identifying occurrences of this interpretation: BAI >SLIM F BAI SLIM F See the HCV 6 Interpretations for Indigenous Peoples , at Element 3 below; similar Interpretations may be applicable for some local communities .
+(Per: SA, 2014) Culturally appropriate engagement with the local communities.
+X X Other sites, resources, habitats , or landscapes of cultural, ecological, economic, or religious/sacred importance to local communities .
+Culturally appropriate engagement with the local communities.
+X X For all Interpretations Supplemental BAI may include databases, maps, and experts, e.g., community development organizations.

-Element 3: Sites, resources, habitats\ and landscapes\ of of critical\ cultural, ecological, economic or religious/sacred importance for the traditional cultures of Indigenous Peoples:
+Element 3: Sites, resources, habitats and landscapes of critical cultural, ecological, economic or religious/sacred importance for the traditional cultures of Indigenous Peoples: